+We'll continue to test the rest of these rice cookers and update this list with more testing data, so make sure to check back!
 Here are the best rice cookers to add to your kitchen supply.

 The technology allows the cooker to make small adjustments to the temperature and heating time, eliminating the chances of undercooked or overcooked rice.

 The standard capacity for rice cookers ranges from 3 to 6 cups, yielding 6 to 12 cups of cooked rice, respectively.
 The Zojirushi is perfect for large families or batch cooking since the container holds up to 10 cups of uncooked rice, yielding up to 20 cups cooked.

-Measuring 14.5 x 9.5 x 11.5 inches, this cooker is made with high-quality stainless steel.
+Weighing only a pound, this cooker is made with high-quality stainless steel.
 The inner lid is detachable for easy cleaning, and the pot has cool side handles for safety.
 The extra-large and easy-to-use LCD screen has several menu options for cooking various types of rice, including white, sushi, mixed, sweet, brown, semi-brown, rinse-free, and quick cooking.

-Best Budget: Aroma Housewares 6-Cup (Cooked) Pot-Style Rice Cooker & Food Steamer (ARC-743-1NG)
+Aroma Housewares 6-Cup Rice and Grain Cooker

-Best for Big Batches: Comfee' Programmable All-in-1 Multi Rice Cooker
+Comfee' Programmable All-in-One Multi Rice Cooker

 Most rice cookers are large enough to feed a small family with some leftovers for the next day, but anyone who cooks in large quantities will benefit from the 5.2-quart capacity of this model by Comfee’.
 If you need to make big batches of rice for large families or parties, you can get up to 20 cups of cooked rice per batch with this rice cooker.

-Best for Small Batches: Dash Mini Rice Cooker
+Dash Mini Rice Cooker

 Though it is smaller than other rice cookers, this model is just as efficient.
 It has a 2-cup capacity that can be used to cook or steam more than just rice.
 Use this nifty device for grains, soups, stews, and more.

-Best Microwave: Joseph Joseph 45002 M-Cuisine Microwave Rice Cooker
+Joseph Joseph 45002 M-Cuisine Microwave Rice Cooker

 To use, simply measure and rinse the rice before transferring it to the cooking pot with water, and secure the lid with the included rice paddle.
 Then cook in the microwave for the appropriate amount of time and wait for your fluffy rice to be done.
 You can also cook other grains in this microwave rice cooker.

-Measuring 8.7 x 5.3 x 7.1 inches, this rice cooker fits in most standard-size microwaves.
+Only 7 inches high and weighing 1 pound, this rice cooker fits in most standard-size microwaves.
 Since microwaves vary, you’ll have to determine the cooking time yourself.
 This may require some trial and error.
 The cooking pot is dishwasher-safe, making for easy cleaning.

-Best Multi-Cooker: Instant Pot Duo 7-in-1 Electric Pressure Cooker
+Instant Pot Duo 6-Quart 7-in-1 Electric Pressure Cooker

 A pressure cooker is a rice cooker.
 It is also a slow cooker, yogurt maker, steamer, and more.
 One of the many functions of a multi-cooker like the Instant Pot is the ability to cook rice under pressure.
 Since a pressure cooker works by trapping hot steam, it essentially makes rice by steaming it.

+If you like the idea of cooking rice easily but don’t want a dedicated one-use appliance, a multi-cooker like this one might be the solution.
+Weighing 14.5 pounds, the 1000-watt Instant Pot is larger than other models but it can also replace several appliances.
 The LED screen features 14 smart programs, including rice.
 It has a large 6-quart capacity and 10 built-in safety features.
 The Instant Pot is also perfect for saving time since it cooks up to 70 percent faster than other methods.

-Best for Steaming: Aroma Housewares 8 Cup Rice and Grain Cooker
+Aroma Housewares 8-Cup Rice and Grain Cooker

 Since it has a digital timer, the rice cooker automatically switches to the keep-warm mode when cooking time is up.
 It also has a delayed cooking feature for people with busy schedules.
 Place the ingredients in the cooker and set it to start cooking at a later time, so dinner is ready when you get home.